Master of Nursing

 This course is also available to Aboriginal health workers with a Diploma or Advanced Diploma in Aboriginal and Torres Strait Islander Health.

 Students who have previously studied units at postgraduate level that are similar to those offered in the Master of Nursing are welcome to apply for credit.
-You should contact the relevant academic adviser for further information.
+You can apply for credit through Sydney Student where your request will be evaluated and the outcome recorded.

 Important information to prepare you for clinical placements:

-- Read and follow the guidelines for compliance with the NSW Health employment screening for students
+- Read and follow the guidelines for compliance with the NSW Ministry of Health at: NSW Health Student Clearances for Clinical Placements

 The Master of Nursing consists of 96 credit points and 16 units of study (each worth six credit points), with eight units of study offered in each academic year.
 In terms of workload, most six credit point units of study consist of attendance and lectures, tutorials and/or lab sessions on a regular basis.